-Speaking of the Da Vinci code, some wonder why the Gnostic Gospel of Thomas was not accepted by the early leaders of the Catholic Church.
+Speaking of the Da Vinci Code, some wonder why the Gnostic Gospel of Thomas was not accepted by the early leaders of the Catholic Church.
 The answer is simple.
-The gospel of Thomas present Jesus as a teacher of “spirituality.”
+The Gospel of Thomas presents Jesus as a teacher of “spirituality.”
 He utters mysterious sayings that awe his followers.
 But he does not lay his life down for the flock.
 There is no cross in the Gospel of Thomas.
 No sacrifice.
 No redemptive suffering.
 In Gnosticism, we’re saved through esoteric, mysterious knowledge that we gain through hearing.

 That’s why there will always be DaVinci Codes, New Agers and other refried versions of the ancient Gnosticism.
-The idea of spirituality and redemption without suffering has perennial appeal.
+The idea of spirituality and redemption without commitment and suffering has perennial appeal.

 The word “religion,” on the other hand, should cause us to pause for a minute.
 It comes from the Latin word meaning to bind oneself, to commit oneself.
 Religion involves taking on the yoke of duty to God and others.
 Forget duty!
 We’d rather have rights and privileges.

 True, Christianity is a religion of grace.
 And grace is a great privilege.
 Salvation comes to us as a free gift which we could never earn on our own.
-But many Christians misunderstand this to mean that grace comes cheap, as Dietrich Bonhoeffer, a German Lutheran pastor, once pointed out…
+But many Christians misunderstand this to mean that grace comes cheap, as Dietrich Bonhoeffer, the famous German Lutheran pastor, once pointed out.

 On the contrary, grace is very costly indeed.
 To purchase this gift for us cost Jesus everything he had.
 The price of our redemption was his blood, sweat, and tears.

 Jesus is quite up-front about this.
 Truth in advertising, you might say.
 It would be reasonable to expect that the closest companions of God would get extra privileges and great honors for their trouble.
-Like Mohammed, who said he got special permission from Allah to have more wives than allowed by Islamic law (14 in all, with one being 9 years old).
+Like Mohammed, who said he got special permission from Allah to have more wives than allowed by Islamic law (he had 14 in all, with one being 9 years old).

 This is really what religion and true spirituality are about.
 The divine sort of love called agape or charity, that is not a matter of feeling good, but of giving of oneself even if it doesn’t feel good, even if it draws taunts rather than applause.